 On March 8, 2021, we entered into an exchange transaction with a former shareholder.
-We recognized a gain on debt extinguishment of \$3,257,558 related to the transaction.
-See Note 11 in the unaudited Consolidated Financial Statements of Nettar Group Inc. included in this registration statement for additional details.
+Pursuant to the exchange transaction, the former shareholder exchanged its shares and promissory notes for a loan of \$40,089 thousand and issuance of a warrant.
+We recognized a gain on debt extinguishment of \$3,258 thousand in the Consolidated Statement of Profit and Loss and Comprehensive Loss for the year ended December 31, 2021, related to the transaction.
+See Note 17 (Debt) to the audited Consolidated Financial Statements for additional details.

-In addition, in April 2021 we agreed with our note holders, to extend the maturity date of the 2018 and 2019 convertible notes with original due date in April 2021 and September 2021, respectively, to April 2022.
-We recognized a gain on extinguishment of debt of \$318,215 on the Consolidated Statement of Profit and Loss for the six months ended June 30, 2021, related to the agreement.
-See Note 10 in the unaudited consolidated financial statements of Nettar Group Inc.included in this registration statement for additional details.
+In addition, in April 2021 we agreed with our note holders, to extend the maturity dates of the 2018 and 2019 convertible notes with original due dates in April 2021 and September 2021, respectively, to April 2022.
+We recognized a gain on extinguishment of debt of \$318 thousand in the Consolidated Statement of Profit and Loss and Comprehensive Loss for the year ended December 31, 2021, related to the agreement.
+See Note 17 (Debt) to the audited Consolidated Financial Statements for additional details.